Badgerati/Pode/docs/Tutorials/Routes/WebPages.md

 ```

 !!! info
-    If your web page references any CSS, JavaScript, etc. files, then Pode will automatically find them within the `/public` directory.
+    If your web page references any CSS, JavaScript, etc. files, then Pode will automatically find them within the `/public` directory - or any relative `static` routes you may have defined.
 For example, if you reference `<link rel="stylesheet" type="text/css" href="styles/simple.css">` in your HTML file, then Pode will look for `/public/styles/simple.css`.

 ## Full Example

-Here we'll have two simple HTML pages, with CSS file and a simple server script.
+Here we'll have two simple HTML pages, with a CSS file and a simple server script.
 The directory structure is as follows:

 ```plain
 server.ps1